-For newly constructed homes, schedule the inspection a few days before your walk-through with the builder so that you’ll have our written report in your hands during the walk-through.
+For newly constructed homes, schedule the inspection a few days before you walk-through with the builder so that you’ll have our written report in your hands during the walk-through.
 You should schedule warranty inspections at least a month before your warranty expires.

 (Q) How Do I Prepare For The Inspection?

 (A) Preparing for the inspection is easy.
 Be ready to follow us around the home.
 You may want to bring a notepad and pen to take notes.
-All deficiencies are listed on our reports but there are some maintenance items (i.e. like when to change a furnace filter) that will not be on the inspection report.
+All deficiencies are listed on our reports, but there are some maintenance items (i.e. Like when to change a furnace filter) that will not be on the inspection report.